hpvb/mch2022-esp32-app-sms/README.md

 * CPU runs at 100% speed
 * Only ever other frame is rendered (30 FPS)
 * Audio support
+* The border of the screen is the correct overscan color

+# TODO

+* Add a menu for settings
+* Add a cheat menu
+* Add a ROM loader menu
+* Add a way to download roms from the internet

 # How to build
 Add a game as `main/rom.sms`